 In the documentary category, Mozart’s Sister took home the Best Original Score award, as well as the Best Sound in a Documentary award, celebrating the work of AFTRS alum and composer Jessica Wells.
 AFTRS alum Madeleine Hetherton directed and co-produced the feature documentary which was produced by Media Stockade, founded by Madeleine and fellow alum Rebecca Barry.

-Tonight Russell Crowe will host the ACCTA Awards ceremony at HOTA, continuing the celebration of screen excellence across film, documentary, short film, television, online, visual effects and animation.
+At the AACTA Awards ceremony hosted Friday at HOTA, the celebration of screen excellence across film, documentary, short film, television, online, visual effects and animation continued with AFTRS alumni being recognised in film, television and documentary.

-The week-long celebration includes the AACTA festival, packed with informative sessions, hands-on workshops, exclusive screening and special events to provide a first-row view of what it means to work in the screen sector.
-Meet our welcoming admissions team at the AACTA Screen Careers Expo or learn directly from emerging and established industry professionals at the ‘Breaking into the Screen Industry’ talk.
-Read more about how to find AFTRS at the AACTA festival.
+The week-long celebration included the AACTA festival, packed with informative sessions, hands-on workshops, exclusive screening and special events, providing a first-row view of what it means to work in the screen sector.
+Our welcoming admissions team answered questions about career paths for future filmmakers at the AACTA Screen Careers Expo and in conversation with emerging and established industry professionals at the ‘Breaking into the Screen Industry’ talk.
+Read more about AFTRS at the AACTA festival.

 Congratulations to all the winners and nominees at the 2025 AACTA awards.
-Find more about the 2025 AACTA Awards Industry Gala here.
+Find more about the 2025 AACTA Awards here.

 Photography by Chris Hyde, Mackenzie Sweetnam/Getty Images for AFI